ASEAN-Korean Youth Program in South Korea!

 In the event hall, every country had a booth and we took turns visiting other country's booth to try their food.
 Above everything else, hands down to my Thailand friends for having the tastiest food!!!
 I loved their chicken salad and tom yum soup, even though Indonesia's Nasi Goreng and IndoMee were so good too.
 Team Singapore prepared Kaya toast, Rojak and the hideous-looking destroyed glutinous rice balls prepared by yours truly.
 Ultimately, Thailand won the food festival.
 Cleaned up the explosion in the kitchen of the room and in the evening, we performed our traditional performance that we prepared a week back in Singapore — a mash-up of songs along with self-choreographed dance simple moves while putting on my Malay costume, the Baju Kurung.

 Halfway through the trip, finally there is something that sounds fun.
 Snow sledding!
 As the programme was organised by the Korean organisation, they had to ensure our safety, which I guessed was why we did sledding instead of anything else.
-Initially, it didn’t seem like it was going to be fun but after sliding down the first time, we went back for more.
+Initially, it didn't seem like it was going to be fun but after sliding down the first time, we went back for more.
 It was entirely different from the artificial indoor sledding we had in Snow City, Singapore.
-Of course, I would definitely want to try skiing, but I save my first in the future.
+Of course, I would definitely want to try skiing, but I shall save my virgin experience for the future.
+Niseko maybe?

 You know they say good times fly.
 Shortly after the sledding session, we had to prepare another cultural presentation.
 This time we had to prepare a booth of cultural items and games.
 We brought some traditional games from Singapore and displayed them.
 I tasted a biscuit snack from Brunei that was really delicious and I am also in love with playing with the coconuts shells which they used as a prop cum instrument, dancing while clapping the coconuts.
 Later in the night, we chilled at the recreation room in the ski resort and played darts and pool.
 Little did I know I have a hidden talent, I am actually the god of bulls' eyes.